KiceSanders/moxee-coding-challenge/README.md

 This assessment is designed to take 2-4 hours depending on your level of experience.
 If at any point during the above configuration or coding, please reach out and let us know!
 It is a strength, not a weakness, to know when to ask for help.

 ### Finally, don't forget to go the extra mile and add some of your own flair!

+If you're not the creative type, here are a few ideas to get you started:

+- Add your own styles to make it look nice or pick an existing framework (Bootstrap, Materialize, etc) and convert the UI.
+- Add commands to the chat area like `/name` or emoji like `:banana:`
+- Add different chatrooms users can join that are all independent of each other

 Have fun!